ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

      services/vhost/badges]] on your home page that links to the OCF front page.
 If none of these images are appropriate for your site, you may design one of your own and [[submit it|doc contact]] for approval.
-4.   **Include university's disclaimer.** If you are a student group, place the university-mandated student group disclaimer on each page of your website (see the section below).
+4.   **Include university's disclaimer (if applicable).** If you are a student group, place the university-mandated student group disclaimer on each page of your website (see the section below).
 5.   **Complete request form.** Complete the [[virtual hosting request form|request_vhost]] online.
 OCF staff will review your request and contact the university hostmaster on your behalf.